japan-patel/DevOps-with-Kubernetes/log_output/README.md

 Deploy it into your Kubernetes cluster with "kubectl create deployment log-output-dep --image=japanpatel0305/log_output_app:slim" and confirm that it's running with kubectl logs

-(Porblem 1 = no logs after running the deployment Solution = command to run is python -u app.py
+(Porblem 1 = no logs after running the deployment.<br>
+ Solution = command to run is python -u app.py

- Problem 2 = no logs even after correcting the dockerfile's CMD solution = remove cached images from server node with crictl)
+ Problem 2 = no logs even after correcting the dockerfile's CMD <br> Solution = remove cached images from server node with crictl)